A Chronicle of Ancient Sunlight: Books

 First published in 1969, Gale of the World is the final and 15th book of 'A Chronicle of Ancient Sunlight'.
 Set in the post-War period of 1946-1947, Phillip now lives a reclusive life on Exmoor, North Devon.
-With ailing eye sight he wishes to start his giant novel series, and attempts a reconciliation with his family.
+With ailing eyesight he wishes to start his giant novel series, and attempts a reconciliation with his family.
 Depicted in the novel is the devastating Lynmouth flood (moved from 1952 to 1947).